 When you know the reason why you’re blogging, it becomes easier to get into the next step which is choosing a blogging topic.

-2. Choose a blog topic that makes sense.
+Choose a Blogging topic that Makes Sense

-The reason for saying that is because when you’re passionate about something, there’s a higher possibility that you will keep doing it consistently until you arrive at your goal.
+The reason for saying that is because usually, when you’re passionate about something, there’s a higher possibility that you will keep doing it consistently until you arrive at your goal.

 Because depending on your motivation for starting a blog, starting out only with topics you’re passionate about may not lead you to your goals early enough.

 Take for instance, if the topic you’re passionate about is cooking egusi soup and there are not up to a sizeable number of people interested in egusi soup, you’ll definitely be struggling to get readers or attract a reasonable audience to your blog.